If your baby has nappy rash there are a number of things you can do to help manage the condition. Here’s some self-help information:

 - make sure you’re changing your baby’s nappy regularly, especially if they already have nappy rash

 - try to use a more absorbent nappy if possible.
 This will reduce the amount of wetness that comes into contact with the skin.

-If your baby has cradle cap there are a number of things that you can do to help manage the condition.
-Here’s some self-help information:
+But if you want to get rid of the scale, there are a number of things that you can do to help manage the condition.
+Here's some self-help information:

 Not sure what to do next?

 If you are still concerned about your child's baby rash, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.